Settling in a new Border Collie

 To get it right for them we need to learn to think like them.

 To a dog security comes in a very simple package - a place to sleep - something to eat - its position in the pack (family group) and stimulation, both mental and physical.

-When you have decided where the dog is going to sleep make sure that everyone in the family knows that this is the dogs personal area and if in its bed, not to disturb or harass it.
+When you have decided where the dog is going to sleep make sure that everyone in the family knows that this is the dogs personal area and if in its bed or den, not to disturb or harass it.

-The dog will probably want to retire to bed after a reprimand but, if it associates being sent to bed as a punishment it will have no retreat or place of sanctuary.
+The dog will probably want to retire after a reprimand but, if it associates being sent to bed as a punishment it will have no retreat or place of sanctuary.

-If the dog is to sleep indoors, locate the dogs bed in a room that is away from the special living areas of the family - the kitchen or a utility room or a recess of the hallway are good - a kitchen will do, although not if its a busy one!
+If the dog is to sleep indoors, locate the dogs bed in a room that is away from the special living areas of the family - the porch, a utility room, under the stairs or a recess of the hallway are good - a kitchen will do, although not if its a busy one!

 Avoid bedrooms, living rooms and dining rooms - these are special areas where the dog should only be allowed a privilege - not as a right.